dawei41468/Loom/docs/PROJECT_REVIEW.md

 The codebase follows modern practices: async FastAPI backend with service abstraction, React Query for data, Context for UI state, and PWA support.

 **Current Status**: Functional for core scheduling/coordination.
-Next: testing suite, production observability, and addressing the identified partial areas (availability correctness).
+Next: testing suite, production observability, and polishing the availability UX.